Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

     For sata drives it usually looks like `/dev/sdXY`, for NvME ones it's usually `/dev/nvmeXnYpZ`.

-    You may also try to consult `lsblk`.
+    You may also try to consult `lsblk` CLI tool.

 ## A new Arch Linux installation